glisak/Rhetos-wiki/User-authentication-and-authorization.md

 ## Authentication

-Rhetos supports **Windows Authentication** by default.
+Rhetos supports **Windows Authentication** by default, so the users can automatically log in to the web application inside the Windows domain.

-If the web application must be accessed from outside of Windows Domain (for example, a public application), use the **Forms Authentication** instead, by including the [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth) plugin package.
+If the web application must be accessed from outside of Windows Domain (for example, a public application), use the **forms authentication** instead.
+Users with login to the application with a username and a password.

+* Install forms authentication by including the [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth) plugin package and follow the additional instruction in the package's readme file.
+* Optional plugin [AspNetFormsAuthImpersonation](https://github.com/Rhetos/AspNetFormsAuthImpersonation) allows the administrator to log in as another user for debugging and support.
+* [SimpleSPRTEmail](https://github.com/Rhetos/SimpleSPRTEmail) plugin adds an authentication service method "Send password reset token" for sending emails if a user forgot the password.

 ## Authorization